Compare two cars

 Two significantly similar cars, no doubt about that.
 Still, each one has something different to offer.
 Having both cars powered by electric engines and utilizing the 5-door hatchback body style within the same 'City car' segment, the only major difference here really is their wheel drive configuration (rear for the Smart and front in the case of the Renault).
 Both the engines are Renault-engineered .
 The first one has a PMSM Electric unit in formation 0 / 1 with 82hp unit, while the other one gets its power and torque from a PMSM Electric unit in formation 1 / 0 with 108hp one.

-SafetyThe first thing to look into here would be the results from European New Car Assessment Programme (Euro NCAP) tests performed on the two cars.
-Good thing is that both vehicles got tested, with the Smart showing an incomparably higher level of safety offered.
-Moving further on, let's take a closer look at some additional safety-related facts.
+SafetyA starting point here would be to take a look at the results from European New Car Assessment Programme (Euro NCAP) tests which were performed on both of the cars, with the Smart showing an incomparably higher level of safety offered.
+That aside, let's consider some other aspects which affect safety.
 Both vehicles belong to the city car segment, which is generally not a very good thing safety-wise, but that fact doesn't break the tie between the two cars.
-On the other hand, when it comes to weight, a factor that most people underestimate, the French car offers a potentially life-saving difference of 37% more metal.
+On the other hand, taking kerb weight as an important factor into account, the French car offers a potentially life-saving difference of 37% more metal.

-ReliabilityReliability is not the best thing to consider on the make level, but it is worth mentioning that both brands display similar results in faults and breakdowns, all the models observed together.
-These are the official statistics, while our visitors describe reliability of Smart with an average rating of 4.3, and models under the Renault badge with 4.2 out of 5.
+ReliabilityManufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that both brands display similar results in faults and breakdowns, at least on all of the models level.
+These are the results of an independent reasearch, while our visitors describe reliability of Smart with an average rating of 4.3, and models under the Renault badge with 4.2 out of 5.
 Unfortunatelly, I don't have enough insight that would allow me to comment in more details on the specific models level.
-We should definitely mention that owners of cars with the same powertrain as the German car rank it on average as 3.0 out of 5, exactly the same as the other one.
+Above it all, drivers of cars with the same engine as the German car rank it on average as 3.0 out of 5, exactly the same as the other one.

 Performance & Fuel economyRenault is undoubtly more agile, reaching 100km/h in 1.3 seconds less than its competitor.
 In addition to that it accelerates all the way to 140 kilometers per hour, 10km/h more than the other car.
 When it comes to fuel economy things look pretty much the same for both cars, especially if you take into account all the free charging points provided by the manufacturer and/or the local government's environmental programs.
 One of the essential things to consider when it comes to this type of vehicles would be range, with throne undoubtedly being claimed by the French car with its additional 161 kilometers on a single charge.